PRIME-Lab/PRIME-Control-2017b/README.md

 VIs opened during startup

 ##Tools
-Tools available from Main Control VIs
+Tools available from Main Control VIs and have been updated for new shared variable naming convention.
+Molecular beam scaling included along with Flat-Topping.

 ##DAQ-related Control